marcmeijer/marcmeijer.github.io/README.md

 ## _posts
 adjust the images of the post section
 	image ratio of 5:4 works well for spacing
+Modified the post section of freelancer to accept links for client, info, and service Modifired image to include img1 which is the image for the project page different from the portfolio image

 ## _includes
 - about.html -